top of page

 (2) Two Distinct Forms of Functional Lateralization in the Human Brain (via PNAS)

-2. Your right brain is a powerhouse for imagination, future thinking and solutions
+2. Your right brain is a powerhouse for imagination and solutions

-Now that we understand how the right brain integrates new information for neuroplastic progress, let’s explore its role in another critical function: imagination and future thinking.
+Now that we've covered how the right brain integrates new information for neuroplastic progress, let’s explore its role in a critical function for solutions: imagination and futurism.

-To navigate future situations effectively, we need to imagine scenarios and simulate outcomes.
-We also need the ability to reference these simulated experiences later on.
-These imagined and simulated scenarios recruit our brain's superpower for gestalt insights: the right brain.
+To navigate our futures effectively, we need capacity to imagine scenarios and simulate outcomes, and reference these simulated experiences later on.
+These imagined and simulated scenarios are made possible by our brain's superpower for gestalt insights: the right brain.
 (Remember what we just learned about how involved this hemisphere is in whole-brain networking dynamics?)

-Research consistently demonstrates that imagination—and specifically mental imagery—is highly lateralized right (3)(4)(5)(6), When measuring brain activity during imagination and future thinking, structures in the right cortex and right hippocampus are regularly identified to have stronger networking dynamics than the left (3).
-The right brain is so critical to the imagination that damage to this hemisphere directly correlates with difficulties in generating detailed future simulations (3).
+Research consistently demonstrates that imagination—and specifically mental imagery—is highly lateralized right (3)(4)(5)(6), We know this because, when measuring brain activity during imagination and future thinking, structures in the right cortex and right hippocampus are regularly shown to have stronger networking dynamics than the left (3).
+The right brain is so essential to imagination that damage to this hemisphere correlates with difficulties in generating detailed future simulations (3).

-Now you know more about why "a picture is worth a thousand words" when it comes to the brain's ability to access and gain insight from a wide array of connections.
+Notice: Are you beginning to understand why a picture is worth a thousand words when it comes to the brain's ability to "see" what's important?

 (3) The Hippocampus and Imagining the Future: Where Do We Stand? (via PubMed)